Alexnk22/Alexnk22/README.md

 - Informatik Student @ TUM

-- Interesstet in AI, self-driving cars and Complex Algorithms
+- Interessted in AI, self-driving cars and complex algorithms

 - on LinktIn: www.linkedin.com/in/alexander-köhler-644638282